 Everyone knows paranoia is a potential side effect of cannabis, but even if your favorite strain doesn’t affect you that way, most people are at least a bit concerned about getting busted for being high while out and about – specifically when driving.
 While it’s easy to say “don’t drive until you’re not high anymore”, how do you know exactly how long to wait?

-Currently, techies and scientists around the country are working hard to develop a so-called breathalyzer for cannabis (which we blogged about here) so police officers can accurately determine whether a driver is under the influence of this medicinal plant – needless to say, scent shouldn’t be an indicator, and urine and saliva tests leave much to be desired: cannabis can be detected in these fluids days or even weeks after use.
+Currently, techies and scientists around the country are working hard to develop a so-called breathalyzer for cannabis (which we blogged about here) so police officers can accurately determine whether a driver is under the influence of this medicinal plant – needless to say, the scent shouldn’t be an indicator, and urine and saliva tests leave much to be desired: cannabis can be detected in these fluids days or even weeks after use.

 While at-home drug tests for cannabis do exist, they pose the same problem – they use urine and don’t actually tell you whether you’re still under the influence – rather, they are often used by patients who need to know if a medical, athletic, or employment drug test will come back positive.